whilo/lambda.demos/rules.md

 5. The winning plan describes a binding execution plan for resource assignment.
    Each voter of this plan is bound to the commitments made at plan activation.
    (M, L)
-6. All persons interacting with a running plan have the right of membership after a period of 3 months.
+6. All persons interacting as workers with a plan for more than 12 months have the right of membership.
 Registration is to be executed by the winning plan and has to be complete for plan fulfillment.
 (L)
 7. Each task has a manager who is responsible for successful task completion.
    The manager must be voting for the plan.
 Each worker working on a task has to be tracked.
 For external institutions or businesses workers can register in